Batrachedridae: Taxonomy

-In 2004 Lauri Kaila attempted to use cladistics to approximate the phylogeny of the superfamily Gelechioidea, using 193 morphological traits.
-In this work the family Batrachedridae appeared paraphyletic, because the family Coleophoridae sensu stricto was nested within the Batrachedridae.
-Kaila used an undescribed species from Australia which mined in the plant Lomandra longifolia, provisionally called "Batrachedra eustola", in his analysis.
-This taxon specifically helped to cause the Batrachedridae to be paraphyletic.
-Another problem was encountered with the genus Epimarptis.
-At the time, the few old specimens which existed in London had never been properly examined, and no one had knowingly collected any species of this genus since, and as such most of the traits used by Kaila were unknown.
-His paper proposed classifying the traditional family Coleophoridae, along with the subfamilies Batrachedrinae, Stathmopodinae and Coelopoetinae, in a newly circumscribed family Coleophoridae sensu lato.
+In 2004 Lauri Kaila investigated the phylogeny of the superfamily Gelechioidea, using morphological traits.
+In the resultant analyses, the family Batrachedridae was paraphyletic as the family Coleophoridae sensu stricto was nested on the Batrachedridae.
+Kaila used an undescribed species from Australia provisionally called "Batrachedra eustola" in the analyses.
+This taxon specifically led to the finding of Batrachedridae as paraphyletic.
+Another issue was concerning the genus Epimarptis.
+At the time, the few old specimens which existed in London had never been properly examined, and none knowingly collected since.
+As such, most of the traits used as in the character analyses of Kaila were unknown.
+The resultant publication proposed classifying the traditional family Coleophoridae along with the subfamilies Batrachedrinae, Stathmopodinae and Coelopoetinae, in a newly circumscribed family Coleophoridae sensu lato.
 Inclusion of the genus Epimarptis in his analysis showed it belonged within his Coleophoridae sensu lato, but that including it caused a collapse of resolution in the basal clades of this provisional family.
 Kaila states that he is not formally revising Hodges' classification in this paper, merely suggesting a new classification.

 Later in 2004, Sugisima stated that, after examining the specimens of the new Japanese species of Epimarptis he had just recognised, and new photographs of the specimens in London, and filling out some of the numerous until then unknown morphological characteristics of this obscure genus, it was not possible for him to agree with Kaila's analysis wholeheartedly, because in some characteristics Epimarptis fell outside even Coleophoridae sensu lato.
 Sugisima also mentions he finds the synapomorphies used by Hodges to define this latter family and its subfamilies in 1999 invalid in light of the further morphological observations made by him and Kaila, finding only one synapomorphy verifiable.

-In 2006 Batrachedridae was expanded with another genus, the monotypic Houdinia with the single species Houdinia flexilissima restricted to New Zealand.
-In the description of this species Hoare et al. state that the new species appears morphologically closest to the new Epimarptis hiranoi of Japan, and because Kaila does not formally revise the taxonomy in his 2004 paper, they are classifying the species according to the taxonomy published by Hodges in 1999.
+In 2006, Batrachedridae was expanded with addition of the monotypic genus Houdinia Hoare, Dugdale & Watts, 2006, with the single species Houdinia flexilissima from New Zealand.
+In the description, Hoare et al. (2006) state that their new species appears morphologically closest to the then recently described Epimarptis hiranoi Sugisima, 2004 of Japan, and because Kaila does not formally revise the taxonomy in his 2004 paper, they are classifying the species according to the taxonomy published by Hodges in 1999.